 An Assured Shorthold Tenancy is actually a form of Lease, but it may be that a property is more suited to a longer lease, with different terms and conditions than the simpler document allows.
 Such Leases are often extremely complex, perhaps 50 pages long, and again, definitely need considerable experience to examine before entering into one.

-To discuss what Lease is most appropriate for your residential property, or to obtain advice on a document which you have received, For more information, you can email Patrick Kilby at Patrick@cavershamsolicitors.co.uk or phone us on 0118 947 8638.
+To discuss which Lease is most appropriate for your residential property, or to obtain advice on a document which you have received.
+For more information, email the team at firstname.lastname@example.org or phone us on 0800 085 5575.